tomasherceg/dotvvm-docs/Pages/basics-routing.md

 config.RouteTable.Add("Page", "my/page/url", "Views/page.dothtml", new { });
 ```

 + The first argument is the **name of the route**.
 You'll need it when you do redirects or generate a hyperlink that navigates the user to this page.
-This name is not displayed anywhere, it is only a string constant which identifies the route in your code.
+This name is not displayed anywhere, it is only a string which identifies the route in your code.

 + The second argument is the **route URL**.
 It can contain route parameters (e.g. `"product-detail/{ProductId}"`) which you can retrieve in the viewmodel when the page is loaded.
-For default page, you can use the `""` as the route URL.
+For the default page, you can use `""` as the route URL.

 + The third argument is **the location of the `.dothtml` file** which will be used to handle the request.
-Because the file is in the **Views** folder, we must pass the app-relative path - `Views/page.dothtml`.
+Because the file doesn|t have to be in the **Views** folder, you need to pass an application relative path including the `Views` folder name: `Views/page.dothtml`.

 + The fourth argument (optional) specifies **default values for route parameters**.
 If the parameter value is not specified in the URL, the value from this object will be used.
-You can pass an anonymous object with property names that correspond with the route parameter names, or you can pass the `IDictionary<string, object>`.
+You can pass an anonymous object with property names that correspond with the route parameter names, or `IDictionary<string, object>`.

 If you need to register a route which should not be treated as `.dothtml` file, e.g. if you need a handler that serves files, generates RSS feeds or anything like that, you can
 declare a [custom presenter](/docs/tutorials/advanced-custom-presenters/{branch}) and specify a method, that creates an instance of it, as the fifth parameter.